microncode-com/CSAudioConverter/README.md

 * The source code of this component is also available.

 # License
-- The examples and the component is licensed under MS-PL.
+- The examples and the component are licensed under MS-PL.
 - Some external libraries / plugin may lincesed under LGPL.

 # Credits